eric2003-tj/sp/hw1.md

 ./a.out > outfile 2>&1
 ```

-Initiallty, ">" means that we redirects stdout(1) to outfile.
-Then, "2>&1" means that we redirects stderr(2) to where stdout(1) directs to, thus, stderr will be redirected to outfile. outfile will have both stdout and stderr messages.
+Initiallty, ">" means that we redirects stdout(1) to outfile(file descriptor 1 points to the entry that corresponds to outfile in open table).
+Then, "2>&1" means that we redirects stderr(2) to where stdout(1) directs to, thus, stderr will be redirected to outfile(file descriptor 2 points to the entry that corresponds to outfile in open table). outfile will have both stdout and stderr messages.

 ```
 ./a.out 2>&1 > outfile
 ```

-"2>&1" means that we redirects stderr(2) to where stdout(1) directs to, thus, stderr will be redirected to terminal.
-Then ">" means we redirect stdout(1) to outfile, thus, outfile will have stdout message.
+"2>&1" means that we redirects stderr(2) to where stdout(1) directs to, thus, stderr will be redirected to terminal(file descriptor 2 points to the entry that corresponds to stdout in open table).
+Then ">" means we redirect stdout(1) to outfile(file descriptor 1 points to the entry that corresponds to outfile in open table), thus, outfile will have stdout message.

 **2.2**